cybertraining-dsc/fa20-523-314/project/project.md

 ## 7. Conclusion

 As importance of electricity is increasing, the need to know how or where the power usage increase should also be understood.
 The model helps to predict the power usage when a set of parameters like weather conditions, weekdays, type of days etc are provided.
 Since the output is power consumption in kWh, we selected linear regression for modelling.
 In the initial setup the model produced a test accuracy of 44.6%.

 ## 8. References

-[^1]: Jia Li and Richard E. Just, “Modeling household energy consumption and adoption of energy efficient technology”, Energy Economics, vol. 72, pp. 404-415, 2018.
+[^1]: Jia Li and Richard E. Just, "Modeling household energy consumption and adoption of energy efficient technology", Energy Economics, vol. 72, pp. 404-415, 2018.
 Available: <https://www.sciencedirect.com/science/article/pii/S0140988318301440#bbb0180>

 [^2]: "Domestic Power Consumption", [Online resource] <https://en.wikipedia.org/wiki/Domestic_energy_consumption>

 [^3]: "Use of energy explained - Energy use in homes", [Online resource] <https://www.eia.gov/energyexplained/use-of-energy/electricity-use-in-homes.php>

-[^4]: Yating Li, William A. Pizer, and Libo Wu, “Climate change and residential electricity consumption in the Yangtze River Delta, China”, Research article, Available: https://www.pnas.org/content/116/2/472#ref-1
+[^4]: Yating Li, William A. Pizer, and Libo Wu, "Climate change and residential electricity consumption in the Yangtze River Delta, China", Research article, Available: <https://www.pnas.org/content/116/2/472#ref-1>

 [^5]: Residential Power Usage dataset, <https://www.kaggle.com/srinuti/residential-power-usage-3years-data-timeseries>